In this Article...quick links

 - Handling audience questions

-We’ll cover all these aspects, and more, in the following checklist.
+We’ll cover all these aspects of transferring back from online to in-person presenting and more, in the following checklist.
 But in case you’re out of practise let’s just run through the important basics first.

-If you’re presenting in person, you’re going to have to book a room!
+When you’re going from virtual to face to face presenting, you’re going to have to remember to book a room!

 Make sure it’s large enough for the number of attendees, bearing in mind any Covid mitigation measures regarding social distancing that your organisation has put in place.